 Operations Manager - Jacqui is Operations Manager for the Dalton Nuclear Institute with a primary role to support delivery of activities across the Manchester campus.
 With over 30 years’ administration experience in the Faculty of Science and Engineering, she also manages major projects: previously the NNUMAN programme and currently four new NNUF II facilities.

 Associate Director, Professor of Nuclear Chemistry - Scott’s current research involves development of analytical techniques for trace radioactive nuclides, and control of radioactive contaminants in engineered environments.
-He is Director of the GREEN Centre for Doctoral Training in Nuclear Fission, Associate Dean for Post Graduate Researcher Development and Chairs the NSSG Higher Level Skills subgroup.
+He is Director of the GREEN Centre for Doctoral Training in Nuclear Fission, Associate Dean for Post Graduate Researcher Development and former Chair of the NSSG Higher Level Skills subgroup.

 Outreach and Communications Officer - Rachel is responsible for the Dalton Nuclear Institute’s public engagement and communications activity, and supporting the Dalton Community (based across The University of Manchester) and The Beam nuclear and social research network.
 She has been a part of the Institute since 2015.

 Director Professor of Radiochemistry - With more than 35 years’ research experience across the fuel cycle, Francis has acted as advisor to the nuclear sector both in the UK and overseas.
 Francis is a member of the Nuclear Decommissioning Authority Board, a Fellow of the Royal Society of Chemistry (awarded the 2021 Becquerel Medal) and Member of the Institute of Strategic Studies.